 Can you provide references from your previous clients?

 Expertise within a particular niche is very important.
-It gives you the confidence that the translator understands the original text well.
-In turn, this means he will be able to convey the meaning into the translated document.
-To become an expert, the translator must have hundreds of similar texts under his belt, use glossaries and stay up to date with new developments.
-Many times, translators have professional backgrounds in a particular niche, such as lawyer-translators.
+It gives you the confidence that the translator will understand the original text well and, in turn, be able to convey the meaning into the translated document.
+To become an expert, the translator must have hundreds of similar texts under their belt, use glossaries and stay up to date with new developments.
+Translators often have professional backgrounds in a particular niche, such as law.

-One of the methods to confirm the expertise is to provide references from previous clients.
-This is social proof that the translator did a good job and helped the client according to his expectations.
-If the translator received similarly positive testimonials from more than one client, you can assume that he will be able to handle your project, too.
+One way of confirming a translator’s expertise is by requesting references from previous clients.
+This is social proof that the translator did a good job and helped the client according to their expectations.
+If the translator received similarly positive testimonials from more than one client, you can assume that they will be able to handle your project, too.